stas-demydiuk/domoticz-zigbee2mqtt-plugin/README.md

 If you are upgrading from plugin version < 3.0 be aware that this version doesn't fully compatible with previous versions.

-It is recommended to remove plugin instance from Domoticz `Hardware` before upgrade and create new instance afterwards, otherwise some duplicated devices might be created
+It is recommended to remove plugin instance from Domoticz `Hardware` before upgrade and create new instance afterwards, otherwise some duplicated devices might be created.
+In other case you will need to remove devices manually.

 ## Prerequisites